Welcome to the solar reviews centre

 Given the quality of the company's products and support along with generally positive feedback from installers and customers over years (you can read Sungrow customer reviews below), Sungrow is currenly listed as a SolarQuotes recommended solar inverter brand

-In the 2023 SQ Installers' Choice Awards, Sungrow took out the top spot for best value inverter for the third year, and second place in a new category, best after-sales support.
+In the 2024 SQ Installers' Choice Awards, Sungrow took out the top spot for best value inverter for the fourth year, and second place in best after-sales support.

 If you're an owner of one of the company's products, we invite you to share your experience with others.
 You can add your Sungrow solar inverter review by clicking the "leave a review" button at the top of this page.